Linda is a seasoned writer and bedroom authority. She loves sharing design trends, decor ideas, and useful tips with her

-A majority of Americans plan to use their outdoor spaces virtually every day during spring, summer, and fall.
-No matter whether an outdoor space is screened-in or open air, they're considered extensions of the home.
-Most of today's outdoor spaces include everything you could possibly need.
+Many Americans plan to use their outdoor spaces virtually every day during spring, summer, and fall.
+No matter whether an outdoor space is screened-in or open-air, they're considered extensions of the home.
+Most of today's outdoor spaces include everything you could need.
 Dining, lounging, and entertainment zones are virtually the same as you have inside your home.

 1. Treat It Like Another Room in Your House

 You don’t have to spend much money at all on a small balcony.
-Simply leave the door or slider to your outdoor space open and make it an extension of your indoor living space.
-All you need is an all-weather area rug and a simple seating group to create an extra “room”.
-Layer on a few outdoor pillows, candles, and plants to connect the outdoor and indoor.
+Leave the door or slider to your outdoor space open and make it an extension of your indoor living space.
+All you need is an all-weather area rug and a simple seating group to create an extra “room”—layer on a few outdoor pillows, candles, and plants to connect the outdoor and indoor.

 2. Go Minimal

-Creating a dreamy patio in a small footprint might be a bit cramped but it is possible.
-With just the right furnishings you can turn an empty patio into a stylish and sophisticated outdoor escape.
-A small-scale patio can give you the inspiration to think big no matter the size.
+Creating a dreamy patio in a small footprint might be a bit cramped, but it is possible!
+With just the right furnishings, you can turn an empty patio into a stylish and sophisticated outdoor escape.
+A small-scale patio can inspire you to think big, no matter the size.

 Even if you have a teeny-tiny patio, keep things simple.
 Three furniture pieces and a potted plant will do the trick.
 A bistro set can double for entertaining and dining to make your small outdoor space extremely versatile.

 3. Consider Scale and Proportion

 Bring in different elements for your outdoor room, such as furniture, accessories, and potted plants.
-If you only have a single chair in your outdoor area it may seem way too minimal.
-At the other end of the spectrum you can fill up the space.
-Make sure you have enough room to easily move around without tripping over furniture.
+If you only have a single chair in your outdoor area, it may seem way too minimal.
+At the other end of the spectrum, you can fill up the space.
+Make sure you have enough room to move around without tripping over furniture.